-Students who fail to be enrolled by the add deadline or to be approved for a leave of absence by the start of a term will be discontinued from their academic program.
-To restart their academic program, students must meet with their academic advisor to review their academic transcript, current program requirements, and then request reactivation by the Office of Student Services and Assessment.
+Students who fail to enroll by the add deadline or who are not approved for a leave of absence by the start of a term will be discontinued from their academic program.
+To restart their academic program, students must meet with their academic advisor to review their academic transcript, current program requirements, and then request reactivation by the Office of Student Services.